Motorcycle Hand Signals

 HAZARD IN THE ROADWAY:

-Extend your left arm with your index finger pointing towards the ground and take your right foot and point it towards the ground as well.
-This is a signal to let other motorists know that there is something obstructing the road or possibly, an accident up ahead.
+Extend your left arm with your index finger pointing towards the ground, and take your right foot and point it towards the ground as well.
+This signal alerts other motorists to potential road obstructions or an accident ahead.

 MOTORCYCLE HAND SIGNALS FOR GROUP RIDERS